 You may be wondering if Orthodoxy indirectly implies veganism then why Russia is not on this list?
 Even though over 7o% of Russian declare themselves Orthodox Christians?
 Well, because the grass is never green enough in your own backyard.
 Meaning although many Russians generally aware that fasts exist and on certain days they actually ‘supposed’ to be eating only kasha and borscht they still eat shashlik and potato and egg salad.
 Simple as that.
 (Although churches are pretty full…)

 To sum up

 That’s it for today.
-Other five I’ll go through in the next post.
+Other five I’ll go through in this post.

 Usually you won’t see the above countries on lists of the most healthiest nations.
 There are several reasons behind that:

 - First, ‘vegan’ is not necessary a synonym of ‘healthy’ (hint: baklava-type dishes are not healthier than fried eggs)